“How Do You Know When You Are Over Emotional Abuse?”

-This takes us right back to our opening question, “How do you know when you are over emotional abuse?”
-We need to start the answer from an understanding of how the process of abuse actually works.
+In order to answer the question effectively, we need to start from an understanding of how the process of abuse actually works and affects you.
 Two key things happen to anyone who is at the sharp end of an abusive relationship,

 - You hear/experience an awful lot of negative things about yourself.

 - You take them on board as your truth.

 Abusive partners are not the world’s most generous creatures.
 There is just one thing that they “lavish” on you.
 That thing is, of course, vilification.

 Vilification is, as nobody else seems to have said, the language of the Vile.
 Abusers say vile things about their victims.
 They, also, treat their victims vilely.
 We, the abused, take that vileness on board and imagine that it is our own.

 When an emotional abuser moves on, he (or she) will gather up their worldly goods and assets (plus as many as yours as they can get away with taking).
 The one thing that they are in no rush to take back is their vilification.
 That, as they see it, is their enduring contribution to your life.
 They leave it with you.
 You own it.
 And it continues to make your life a misery.